 - Book Dumb: In an early scene, Boccia, one of Salvatore's classmates, is being beaten by their teacher for not being able to multiply 5 by 5.
 After he guesses 30, then 40, Salvatore tries discreetly showing him a picture of a Christmas tree in a magazine in the hope that he will connect it to 25 (December).
 Instead, when the teacher gives him a final chance to multiply 5 by 5, he guesses "Christmas", prompting her to beat him harder still while Salvatore buries his face in his hands.

 - Celebrity Paradox: One of the posters on Salvatore's wall is of a movie called The White Sheik, which starred Leopoldo Trieste, Father Adelfio in this film.

 - Chekhov's Gun: Twice - once when Alfredo talks about the dangers of fire in the projector room and it happens, then the censored bits of film make an appearance at the end, as Alfredo's last gift.

-- Confessional: Salvatore, though not a priest, sneaks into the priest side, and the girl he likes comes in the other side to make confession.
+- Confessional: Salvatore, though not a priest, sneaks into the priest side, and Elena comes in the other side to make confession.
 She figures it out, but takes it well.